anirudh-modi/JS-essentials/ES2015/Functions/Arrow functions.md

 foo();
 ````

-The reason why above gave a console of `global`, is because we mentioned earlier that `this` context for a function, is not decided by where it is declared, but, on how and where it is called!
-Here, the `foo` was called from global context, and during its execution, `this` will be binded to the `global object` [`Default binding rule`], and since, regular functions and global object can only have `this` context, `this` context at the time of execution was pointing to the variable `a` declared in global scope, and hence the value was `a` was `global` and not `func`.
+The reason why above gave a console of `global`, is because we mentioned earlier that `this` context for a function, is not decided by where it is declared, but by how and where it is called!
+Here, `foo` was called from the `global` context, and during its execution, `this` will be binded to the `global object` [`Default binding rule`], and since, regular functions and global object can only have `this` context, `this` context at the time of execution was pointing to the variable `a` declared in global scope, and hence the value was `a` was `global` and not `func`.

 The above issue, could be solved using the `call` method on the `foo` function, where, we hard bind `this` of the function `foo` to the function itself, and not the `global scope`.
 Let's see how this can be done.